Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

 The testing dataset is also passed to the model in order to test the model with a fully independent dataset.
 In order to quantify the error with a metric easily comparable to the real data, the mean absolute error can be quantified.
 This is done with the following function:

 where variables remain the same as those listed in \cref{eq:MSE}.

-Here it can be observed that a fairly accurate prediction is made for $\alpha_L$, with the data-driven model making predictions similar to those calculated from the pore-scale simulations.
+Here, it can be observed that a fairly accurate prediction is made for $\alpha_L$, with the data-driven model making predictions similar to those calculated from the pore-scale simulations.

 While predictions of $\alpha_T$ have an absolute error in a similar range as the error of $\alpha_L$, the true values are much smaller, making the presented error more significant.
-The data-driven model has difficulty predicting higher values for $\alpha_T$, with most of the predictions hovering between $0.0$ and $0.2$.
+The data-driven model has difficulty predicting higher values for $\alpha_T$, hovering between $0.0$ and $0.05$.
 As discussed in \cref{subsec:OptimalAlphas}, the dispersion model chosen in this work, based on velocity and two length characteristics, is simple in comparison to other models with multiple parameters describing what the $\alpha_T$ parameter describes here.
-As these advanced dispersion models require additional parameters, such as symmetry properties which are quite challanging for complex geometries, this work has focused on the more commonly used dispersion model outlined here.
+As these advanced dispersion models require further parameters, as well as a symmetry vector, this work has focused on the more commonly used dispersion model outlined here.
 With this in mind, the errors made when predicting $\alpha_T$ are more reasonable due to it's complex geometric definition and under-developed definition.